lsst-sitcom/sitcomtn-110/index.md

 In addition we have analysed discaharged energy, voltage, and current consumption over the azimuth velocity, acceleration, and jerk during each slew.

-This analysis can be found at https://github.com/lsst-sitcom/notebooks_vandv/pull/130
+This analysis can be found at https://github.com/lsst-sitcom/notebooks_vandv/pull/130.
+Here, we show the results of  March 01, 2024.

 ## Results